Michaiah Shobek: Biography

 Born James Michael Shoffner in Milwaukee, Shobek grew up with his mother Juanita Spencer, a cleaner at a Milwaukee school, without knowing his father.
 He caught a viral disease, which resulted in permanent brain damage, when he was two years old.

 Shobek's family had a history of mental health issues.
 His half brother, Alex Shoffner, was the defendant in a landmark Wisconsin Supreme Court case on the legal definition of insanity.
-Shoffner, a Milwaukee Journal Sentinel copy boy and city chess champion, admitted in 1965 to 44 burglaries, four auto thefts, five robberies, and 25 purse-snatchings.
+In 1965, Shoffner, a Milwaukee Journal Sentinel copy boy and city chess champion, admitted to 44 burglaries, four auto thefts, five robberies, and 25 purse-snatchings.
 While psychiatrists said he knew right from wrong, they found Shoffner "unable to control his impulse".
 The Wisconsin Supreme Court broadened the legal definition of insanity, allowing him to be sent to a mental hospital instead of prison.
 As of 1975, psychiatrists saying he still suffered from a "chronic undifferentiated schizophrenic reaction."
-A second half-brother, Alex Shoffner, had been institutionalized since 1961.
+A second half-brother, John Shoffner, had been institutionalized since 1961.

 In December 1973, Shobek claimed to have had a vision of himself riding a horse and the vision told him to go the Bahamas.
 Shobek was arrested 17 times as a juvenile.
-Among the charges against him were, larceny, assault and battery, possession of marijuana false fire alarms, purse-snatching, and use of a motor vehicle without authority.
+Among the charges against him were, larceny, assault and battery, possession of marijuana, false fire alarms, purse-snatching, and use of a motor vehicle without authority.
 He once nearly died of an overdose.
 Shobek was committed to a boarding school, but ran home.

 As an adult, he began working as a handyman, dreaming of one day becoming a songwriter.
-In November 1973, the then 17-year-old moved to the Bahamas to "bum around," changing his name to Michaiah Shobek.
+In November 1973, the then 19-year-old moved to the Bahamas to "bum around," changing his name to Michaiah Shobek.